Virtual Instruction, Real-Life Application

 That is why it is so important that we be informed about the reality of trafficking — so we can recognize the risk factors and help build protective factors that support youth.

-Gracehaven has two upcoming opportunities to equip and inform on this important topic.
-We invite you to join us!
+Gracehaven has upcoming opportunities to equip and inform on this important topic.
+We invite you to join us, and to reach out to our team at any time.